Two LNG tanks arriving in Romania from China.

 Dimensions of the knuckle boom crane: length 3,930 cm, width 1,330 cm, and height 1,250 cm.
 The total weight was 612,249 kgs.

-In 2017, Martin Bencher was awarded a contract to transport 2 x tugs from Turkey to Australia, which also included the additional scope for the design and fabrication of transport cradles as well as their disposal after the voyage was completed.
+Martin Bencher was awarded a contract to transport 2 x tugs from Turkey to Australia, which also included the additional scope for the design and fabrication of transport cradles as well as their disposal after the voyage was completed.

 Each of the tugs had dimensions of 29 x 14 x 24 m and a weight of 680 tons.